jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_tommy_t.md

   <h3>Ray's Father</h3>

   <p>
     Ray:  "I'm scared to death I'm turning into my father.
 The man never did one spontaneous thing in all the years I knew him.
-I never forgave him for getting old &mdash; by the time he was as old as I am now, he was ancient.
+I never forgave him for getting old&mdash;by the time he was as old as I am now, he was ancient.
 He must have had dreams; he just never did anything about them."
   </p>

   <p>